 In February 2016, the FASB issued new accounting guidance related to leases.
 This update, effective for the Company beginning January 1, 2019, will replace existing lease guidance in GAAP and will require lessees to recognize lease assets and lease liabilities on the balance sheet for all leases and disclose key information about leasing arrangements.
 When implemented, lessees and lessors will be required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-The Company currently has approximately \$5.2 million of lease obligations that would come on balance sheet as both assets and liabilities upon adoption of this accounting standard.
+The Company currently has approximately \$5.5 million of lease obligations that would come on balance sheet as both assets and liabilities upon adoption of this accounting standard.

 In June 2016, the FASB issued guidance related to credit losses on financial instruments.
 This update will change the accounting for credit losses on loans and debt securities.
 The measurement of expected credit losses is to be based on information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 For loans, this measurement will take place at the time the financial asset is first added to the balance sheet and periodically thereafter.
 This differs significantly from the "incurred loss" model required under current GAAP, which delays recognition until it is probable a loss has been incurred.
 In addition, the guidance will modify the other-than-temporary impairment model for available-for-sale debt securities to require an allowance for credit impairment instead of a direct write-down, which will allow for reversal of credit impairments in future periods.
 This guidance is effective for public business entities that meet the definition of an SEC filer for fiscal years beginning after December 15, 2019, including interim periods in those fiscal years.
 The Company has formed a cross-functional committee that has evaluated existing technology and other solutions for calculating losses under this new standard, selected a vendor to validate data currently loaded in the technology solution selected, and reviewed the validation assessment report.
-The committee is currently evaluating the various methods available for calculating the credit losses, including but not limited to discounted cash flows, migration, and vintage.
-Management expects to recognize credit loss model and is evaluating the impact of adopting this new accounting standard on our financial statements.
+The committee is continuing to evaluate the various methods available for calculating the credit losses, including but not limited to discounted cash flows, migration, probability of default/loss given default and vintage.
+Management expects to recognize credit losses model.
+Management will be calculating credit losses for internal purposes in accordance with the new standard during 2019, in order to evaluate the impact of adopting this new accounting standard on our financial statements.